Gloompashcy/Practice-Hands/README.md

 ## Flush Four
 This hand can only be played when you have to "Four Fingers" joker.
-It is not currently fully implemented, though its planet is.
+It is not completely implemented, though its planet is.

 ## More Hands to be Added in the Future